nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

   ![image4](_static/instruction-on-how-to-start-developing-on-nopcommerce/image4.jpg)

-### Step 3: Running nopCommerce project
+### Step 3: Running the nopCommerce project

-nopCommerce does not require you to have any further configuration just to run the project. nopCommerce is ready to run out of the box.
+nopCommerce does not require you to have any further configuration to run the project. nopCommerce is ready to run out of the box.

 * Run Microsoft Visual Studio

-  So, now you can run a project using *Microsoft Visual Studio* by hitting `ctrl+F5` or just `F5` to run a project in debugging mode, or you can run using a physical button with a play icon in *Microsoft Visual Studio*.
+  So, now you can run a project using *Microsoft Visual Studio* by hitting `ctrl+F5` or just `F5` to run a project in debugging mode, or you can run using a button with a play icon in *Microsoft Visual Studio*.

 * Run Visual Studio Code

   The **launch.json** file is used to set up the debugger in *Visual Studio Code*.
 This file contains information about how the project will be launched.
 When you first start *Visual Studio Code*, it will generate this file according to the standard template along the path `.vscode/launch.json`.

   In addition to the *launch.json* file, configure launch settings using the launchSettings.json file.
-The advantage of the **launchSettings.json** file is that it allows settings to be shared between *Visual Studio Code*, the full version of *Visual Studio*.
-And this file is already shipped with the nopCommerce source code.
+The advantage of the **launchSettings.json** file is that it allows settings to be shared between *Visual Studio Code* and the full version of *Visual Studio*.
+This file is already shipped with the nopCommerce source code.
 We just need to specify which profile we will use when starting the project.

   ```json
   "launchSettingsProfile": "Nop.Web",